 The Mixed Fruit CSA will run from early-August through October, for 12 weeks.

 We currently have 43 varieties of apples, 8 varieties of nectarines, 12 varieties of peaches, 6 varieties of plums and 6 varieties of pears.

 In August and September the share will contain a possible mixture of peaches, nectarines, plums, pears and apples.
 Starting in October the share will most likely consist of apples only, as the stone fruit and pears will have gone by or are picked out.
 Each week we will choose the most flavorful fruits to go into your share.

-For 2018 we have two different sizes.
+There are two different sizes.

 a 1/2 peck bag which is around 5 pounds of fruit.